etclabscore/core-geth/docs/JSON-RPC-API/modules/debug.md

 ### debug_getBadBlocks

-GetBadBlocks returns a list of the last 'bad blocks' that the client has seen on the network and returns them as a JSON list of block-hashes
+GetBadBlocks returns a list of the last 'bad blocks' that the client has seen on the network and returns them as a JSON list of block hashes.

 #### Params (0)